Icinga/icinga-powershell-framework/doc/160-Features/20-Change-Icinga-Service-User.md

 There are many reasons to run the Icinga Agent as a different user than the `NT AUTHORITY\NetworkService` user.
 One could be additional permissions required, another could be to run the Icinga Agent as own independent user which is entirely managed by your Active Directory or locally available.

-For easier integration the Icinga PowerShell Framework is providing the Cmdlet `Set-IcingaAgentServiceUser`.
+For easier integration the Icinga PowerShell Framework is providing the Cmdlet `Set-IcingaServiceUser`.

 This Cmdlet ships with 4 arguments which not all of them are mandatory: